-In recruiting Honorary Representatives (Hon Reps) and during your voluntary service with us, the OA collects personal data from you (i.e. personal information about you).
-This is classified as data processing.
-The OA as data controller processes your information in accordance with the General Data Protection Regulation (GDPR) 2016/679 and any relevant UK legislation.
-If you have any queries, about any of the information below, please contact the Data Protection Officer Susie Bamforth on 07783 169718, or firstname.lastname@example.org
+In recruiting Honorary Representatives (Hon Reps) and during your voluntary service with us, the OA collects personal data from you.
+The OA as data controller processes your information in accordance with the Data Protection Act 2018.
+If you have any queries, about any of the information below, please contact the Data Protection Officer Susie Bamforth on 0207 808 4181, or email@example.com

-We process the majority of your data on the basis of legitimate interest, to allow you to fulfil the role of Hon Rep, acting on behalf of the OA and for which you have volunteered.
-However, there may be occasions when you wish to inform us about your personal health as it may affect your ability to volunteer.
-Such information is classed as special category and you will be asked for your consent to share such information with us.
+We process the majority of your data on the basis of legitimate interest, to allow you to fulfil the role of Hon Rep, acting on behalf of the OA, and for which you have volunteered.
+The application form includes questions about your personal health and any criminal convictions, as these may affect your ability to volunteer.
+You may subsequently provide us with further health information.
+Such information is classed as special category and you will be asked for your consent for us to hold this information.
 You can withdraw that consent at any time, but if you do so it will be necessary for us to review with you your role, to ensure that your health and safety, and that of our beneficiaries, is not jeopardised.

 The OA as Data Controller will:

-- Anonymise any data used for research or statistical purposes (e.g. to make sure the Benevolence Department is offering the right kind of services).
+• Anonymise any data used for research or statistical purposes (e.g. to make sure the Grants and Welfare Department is offering the right kind of services).

 Salesforce is a US based company, but has introduced binding corporate rules and the EU standard contractual clauses into its agreement with us, as well as self certifying under the EU-U.S. Privacy Shield, to ensure it complies with GDPR standards in protecting your data.

 https://www.financialforce.com/privacy/privacy-statement/.
 All data entered into Financial Force is stored with Salesforce.

 • Receive a copy of the personal data we hold on you.